Cross of Life Christian Montessori School

 Instead of teacher centered education, the Montessori classroom is completely child centered.
 We allow children to become self directed and confident decision makers by giving them long periods of time to work independently or one on one with the teacher.

 Time.
-Time is something that can be hard to come across, especially for a toddler who is always trying to keep up with adult demands.
+Time is something that can be hard to come across, especially for a young child who is always trying to keep up with adult demands.

 As moms and dads we know that keeping a schedule is necessary to meet the needs of everyone in the family.
 Does this sound familiar?
 "Come on, hurry up, we're going to be late" "Stop wasting time" "We don't have much time" "It's time to go".
 I know these phrases are all too common in my house.